 Offers Cash or Credit for Old Plastic Bulk Containers

 If you aren’t sure how to recycle your obsolete, broken or unwanted plastic bulk containers you are not alone.
 Reusable packaging is typically extremely durable, to such an extent that it can live beyond the life of a particular application and become obsolete.
 In addition, even robust containers can become knocked out of commission by harsh forklift handling, or from years of wear and tear on moving parts such as hinges, latches and wall stops.
 These unwanted containers then take up valuable space and become a housekeeping problem in a facility, or even worse, create environmental waste.
-“To this day, broken or obsolete plastic bulk containers still wind up in the landfill”, explains Craig Smith, Vice President of Sales at RPP Containers, one of North America’s largest (if not the largest) recyclers of collapsible bulk containers.
+“To this day, broken or obsolete plastic bulk containers still wind up in the landfill”, explains Craig Smith, Director of Sales at RPP Containers, one of North America’s largest (if not the largest) recyclers of collapsible bulk containers.

 “End-of-life bulk containers can be easily recycled,” says Scott DeNoma, RPP Containers President.
 “With customers looking for environmentally sound ways to easily dispose of broken and obsolete containers, RPP launched its container recycling service back in 2005.”